leeluca/seon/docs/web-architecture.md

 ## Feature Module Anatomy (example: goal)

 - `routes/` own goal pages and load data via feature hooks.
 The file-based TanStack router still uses `src/routes/*` as entrypoints; those files should be thin adapters that import the feature-owned page/loader/guards from `features/goal/routes/*` and re-export them.
+Root and main layouts are defined in `app/` but routes are created in `src/routes/*` for file-based routing.
 - `hooks/` translate domain operations into TanStack Query mutations/queries and wire UI concerns (toasts, navigation, invalidations).
 - `components/` contains feature-specific components only used by goal.
 - `model/` holds types, validation, constants, and mappers to/from repository DTOs.